ComPAIR Instructor Guide

 8. At the end of the "External Tool URL" field, type a question mark (?), then paste the value you copied from ComPAIR.

-• The "External Tool URL" will ultimately look something like this:
+• The "External Tool URL" will look similar to this:

 compair.elearning.ubc.ca/api/lti/auth?assignment=*******

-9. Check Load This Tool In A New Tab.
-This allows grades to properly sync with Canvas.
+9. Check the Load This Tool In A New Tab box.
+This setting allows grades to properly sync with Canvas.

-11. Make sure to inform your students that they have to click each ComPAIR assignment link in Canvas for syncing to work, otherwise they won't receive the grades they expect.
+11. Make sure to tell your students that they need to click each ComPAIR assignment link in Canvas for syncing to work; otherwise, they will not receive the grades they expect.

 Tips

-• The grade passed from ComPAIR to Canvas with this setup is for participation points only.
-Even if you have enabled ComPAIR to track scores by using adaptive pairing in the assignment setup, the grade does not take this into account.
+• The grade passed from ComPAIR to Canvas with the setup for grade syncing is for the weighted participation grade only.
+Even if you have enabled ComPAIR to track scores by using adaptive pairing in the assignment setup, the synced grade does not take this into account.

-• If you will be including assignment links, it's best to remove all other links to ComPAIR from your Canvas course, so that students don't accidentally click the wrong link (e.g., from the Course Navigation).
+• If you will be including assignment links for grade syncing, it is best to remove all other links to ComPAIR (e.g., in the Course Navigation) from your Canvas course.
+You want to avoid students accidentally clicking a wrong link to ComPAIR that will not allow their grades to sync.

 Where can I get more support with ComPAIR?